BukolaOdunayo/DATA-ANALYSIS-RISE-AND-FALL-OF-PROGRAMMING-LANGUAGES/README.md

 6 What are the most asked about tags?

-Answer: Javascript, Java, Python, php, and Andriod in descending order.
+Answer: Javascript, Java, Python, php, and Andriod arranged in descending order.

 7 How has the large programming languages changed over time?

-Answer: The six largest programming languages which include Javascript, Java, Python, php,Andriod and c# in descending order was visualized to examine how they  changeg in popularity over time.
+Answer: The six largest programming languages which include Javascript, Java, Python, php,Andriod and c# arranged in descending order was visualized to examine how they  changeg in popularity over time.
 The graph shows that Javascript, Java, php, and C# started out growing in popularity but began to shrink or decline over time, while python has been growing rapidly without decline.

 8 How has the 3 big mobile operating system (Andriod,IOS, and Windows phone) compared  in popularity over time?